 Avoid Surprises by Integrating Audit Requirements into Adoption Planning

-As with any major project where critical path items are the initial focus, companies are spending tremendous efforts to identify all of their leases and to apply the new accounting rules.
+As with any major project where critical path items are the initial focus, companies are spending tremendous efforts to identify all of their leases and apply the new accounting rules.
 However, with so much attention on getting the accounting right, teams risk ignoring elements important to the auditors who must certify that the financial statements reflect the updated standards.
 These elements include documenting key judgments and accounting conclusions, implementing controls to prevent or detect errors, and establishing processes for complying with disclosure requirements.

 To avoid surprises, management should integrate their plan for meeting audit requirements into their roadmap for adopting the new accounting rules.
 To test audit readiness and integrate audit planning into the adoption process, it's instructive to think of two questions for each project objective: How do we know, and how can we show?

 The first question, “How do we know,” teases out potential process holes and internal control weaknesses.
 For example, how do we know we have identified all of the leases?
 How do we know the abstracts are accurate?
 How do we know we’ve captured all of the required disclosures?